 Not sure about you - but when I purchased my first second hand sewing machine I had no idea about needles!
 I was pregnant and needed to sew for my baby.
 I thought you sewed until the needle broke.
 Ouch!
 Oh how I have grown, the importance of needles is vital.
 Sharing your knowledge with new sewers is wonderful rather than them learning the hard way.

-Organ Titanium - They make for Superior and Janome
+Organ Manufacturer - Titanium - This Company make for Superior and Janome

 Overlock machines less than 10 years old can, for the most part, be use with home sewing machine needles.